Home » Heart Health » Heart Health Tips for Anyone With a Busy Lifestyle

 Elevated blood pressure could become a permanent part of your health state if you are stressed for an extended period.
 The prevention of numerous diseases depends on stress management.
 Unquestionably, making long-term adjustments to your diet and exercise routine will improve how your body responds to stress.
 However, when you’re in a hurry and are feeling overwhelmed, nothing works better than taking a few controlled, deep breaths.

-Deep breathing switches the body’s sympathetic nervous system to the parasympathetic nervous system.
+Deep breathing switches the body’s sympathetic nervous system to the parasympathetic nervous system (ref. link).
 Both systems are automatic since they are a part of your autonomic nervous system.
 The sympathetic nervous system can result in sweating, shivering, freezing, stuttering, digestive distress, and other unfavourable side effects of stress.
 It also boosts blood pressure and pulse rate.
 This system kicks in when you’re “stressed.”

 The body is “tricked” into believing that it is time to unwind, recoup, and digest by deep breathing.
 Your blood pressure decreases when the parasympathetic nervous system takes over, and the other adverse effects disappear.
 This typically provides you some time to process your stress and find a more effective approach to handle it.